What is Jiu Jitsu?

 Before moving to Maine with his wife to pursue their dreams of opening a gym, Sean has lived in California and Texas where he's taught both adults and kids classes and has over 10 years of teaching experience.

 Grace Cerveny started Jiu-Jitsu in 2015 at Graciefighter Manteca, in California for the purpose of learning practical self defense.
 She quickly developed a love for the art and now trains daily and competes in Jiu Jitsu tournaments.

 She is currently a purple belt under Cesar Gracie and received her purple belt from her husband and instructor Sean Cerveny in May 2022.

-She teaches adult and beginners Jiu Jitsu classes as well as our HIIT Cardio classes at Graciefighter Caribou.
+She teaches adult and beginners Jiu Jitsu classes, our intro classes as well as our Kettlebell and conditioning classes at Graciefighter Caribou.

 Cesar Gracie is known worldwide as a legend in Brazilian Jiu-Jitsu and MMA instruction.
 Born in 1966, he is related to Carlos Gracie Senior (the Gracie Jiu-Jitsu founder) by way of his mother, Sonja Gracie-Gronning.
 His parents separated when Cesar was still a toddler and Cesar was raised solely by the Gracie side of the family with grappling being a natural part of his upbringing.